Recently, I’ve been thinking about how different things are; how things have changed compared to the past.

-A Digital Nomad is someone who produces software whilst moving from place to place.
-(They don’t have to just produce software - any remote digital business is applicable) They work from coffee shops, beaches, hotels, wherever.
+A Digital Nomad is someone who works remotely using the internet whilst moving from place to place.
+Any remote worker is applicable - they could own their own business, do consultancy online, write books, or publish online as a lifestyle blogger on platforms like YouTube.
+They work from coffee shops, beaches, hotels, wherever.
 They aren’t tied down to a specific city and can move on as they please.
 They may rent their own office space, or work at a co-working area.

 A coworking space in Chiang Mai, a popular Digital Nomad destination. (source: coworksquare.com)

 Digital Nomads have much more freedom than the average person.
 Because they run their own business, they can choose what to work on and when to work on it.

 It upsets me how many smart people go off and create software for companies like Microsoft and Facebook.
 These companies are big enough as it is.
 The employees at these companies are paid, essentially, to line the shareholders pockets.
 You’re either creating something so insignificant that your contribution doesn’t really matter, or you’re creating something that you could have had a share in yourself.
 Some companies even go so far as to claim ownership of anything an employee creates in their spare time.

 I think a core tenet of the appeal of Digital Nomadism is that you’re creating your dream, not somebody else’s.
 You’re creating for yourself; what you create will reflect you.

 Another appeal to Digital Nomadism is that you can chose to live abroad whilst still doing the same work.
 So many people from the UK tend to leave when they retire to become expats.
 As a Nomad you can do it as part of your daily life.
 In fact, it can actually be very beneficial to do it.
 It’s cheaper to live in some foreign countries (eg: Thailand), which means that your company doesn’t have to be as profitable as it would have to be back home.